pratiksanjaytigeranalytics/capstone_case_study/README.md

 # Theme Sales prediction

-Use regression to predict price of electronic devices
+Use regression to predict units sold based on theme for our client.

 Tip: If you don't have markdown viewer like atom, you can render this on chrome by following [this link](https://imagecomputing.net/damien.rohmer/teaching/general/markdown_viewer/index.html).